 For those under the age 65, it will pay up to a $20,000 lifetime maximum for eligible medical expenses.
 For those age 65 and older, it will pay up to $2,500 lifetime maximum.

 U.S. Urgent care visit is $50 copay and not subject to deductible.
 After which co-insurance may apply; if applicable.
-If you visit the emergency room for a sickness (not for injury) for which you are not admitted into the hospital, there is $250 penalty per visit.
+If you visit the emergency room for which you are not admitted into the hospital, there is $250 penalty per visit.

 Prescription drugs are covered just like any other eligible medical expenses.

 Dental is covered only up to $100 for acute pain to sound and natural teeth.
 For any practical dental coverage, consider a low cost plan from CAREINGTON that provides excellent coverage.

 Visit USA-Healthcare provides coverage in the U.S. and incidental trips to the home country up to 30 days after 3 months continuous coverage.

 How do I use the insurance?